A Socialist Response to Austerity

 Austerity has been severe and unjustified and it has targeted the poorest people and the poorest places.
 It has also targeted local government.
-For instance, Barnsley saw its funding fall by 31% in 5 years, and these cuts have…
+What is the socialist alternative?
+Barnsley gives us some good clues.

 Austerity has been severe and unjustified and it has targeted the poorest people and the poorest places.
 It has also targeted local government.
 For instance, Barnsley saw its funding fall by 31% in 5 years, and these cuts have continued.